-Gunmen attack Niger prison holding Islamist militants: minister
+Niger security forces repel attack on prison holding militants

-NIAMEY Gunmen attacked a high-security prison in Niger early on Monday in an apparent bid to free Islamist militants, but the assault was repulsed and one raider was killed, Interior Minister Mohamed Bazoum said.
+NIAMEY (Reuters) - Gunmen attacked a high-security prison in Niger early on Monday in an apparent bid to free Islamist militants but the assault was repulsed and no inmates escaped, authorities said.

-Bazoum gave no details about whether anyone escaped during the attempt to lay siege to Koutoukale prison, about 50km (30 miles) northwest of the capital Niamey.
+Suspected members of Boko Haram and other groups are held at the prison at Koutoukale, 50 km (30 miles) northwest of the capital Niamey.
+Boko Haram has carried out raids into Niger from its bases across the border in northeastern Nigeria.

 "I can confirm one dead among the attackers.
-He was wearing a suicide vest," Bazoum told Reuters by telephone.
-"The situation is now under control and our forces are combing the area to try to catch the attackers still at large.
+He was wearing a suicide vest," Interior Minister Mohamed Bazoum told Reuters by telephone.
+"The situation is now under control and our forces are combing the area to try to catch the attackers still at large," he said.
+A ministry spokesman said no prisoners escaped.

+Bazoum said the most likely culprits were the Mali-based Movement for Unity and Jihad in West Africa (MUJWA), one of a number of armed groups operating in the widely unpoliced Sahara.

-The land-locked West African country is surrounded by unstable states, most of them struggling with Islamist insurgencies.
+The landlocked West African country is surrounded by unstable states, most of them struggling with Islamist insurgencies.
+Militants have also crossed from Mali to its west and Libya's conflict to its north threatens the whole region.

 "We heard sustained gunfire coming from the prison just as we were going for (early morning) prayers," the director of the Koutoukale school, Abdoul Razak Ali, said by telephone.

-Militants have also crossed over from Mali to its west, and the Libyan war to its north threatens the whole region.

-Bazoum said the most likely culprits for Monday's attack were the Mali-based Movement for Unity and Jihad in West Africa (MUJWA), one of a number of groups that have long operated in the largely unpoliced Sahara.

-The attack came days after gunmen raided the house of a United States aid worker in central Niger, killed his guards and drove him across the desert towards Mali.
+The attack came days after gunmen raided the house of a United States aid worker in central Niger, killed his guards and drove him across the desert toward Mali.

 Gunmen also attacked a refugee camp earlier this month in Niger's western Tahoua region bordering Mali, killing 22 soldiers.